mft2023/Random-Forest-Classifier/README.md

 # 1. Random Forest Classifier

 Three folders were created to store raw images (_RGB405p2_), hand segmentation images (_Mask_), and text files of detected bounding boxes of hands (_Shan_bbx_).
-The generated features will be saved in a folder named: _Feature_N10_ShanBBX_.
+After the files and folders are ready, run [FeatureExtraction.py](https://github.com/mft2023/main/blob/Rondom-Forest-Classifier/FeatureExtraction.py) to generate features in _Feature_N10_ShanBBX_.
 The weights for hand segmentation using UNET are available based on request.